StileDevs/GrowServer/README.md

 > A Growtopia private server using Node.js

 > [!NOTE]
 > This source is not production ready yet.
-In the future it will be using a Docker to deploy the server, Feel free to join [Discord Server](https://discord.gg/sGrxfKZY5t) to discuss regarding this.
+In the future it will be using a Docker to deploy the server, feel free to join [Discord Server](https://discord.gg/sGrxfKZY5t) to discuss regarding this.

 ## Requirements